AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/view-inherited-permissions-on-objects.md

 filename: view-inherited-permissions-on-objects
 product-area: projects
 navigation-topic: grant-and-request-access-to-objects
-title: View inherited permissions on objects in Adobe Workfront
+title: View inherited permissions on objects
 description: Your Adobe Workfront administrator can grant you access to view or edit objects when assigning your access level.
 For more information, see Grant access to projects.
 ---

-# View inherited permissions on objects in Adobe Workfront
+# View inherited permissions on objects

 Your Adobe Workfront administrator can grant you access to view or edit objects when assigning your access level.
 For more information, see [Grant access to projects](../../administration-and-setup/add-users/configure-and-grant-access/grant-access-projects.md).